anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 <p>Resource Providers provide consumable inventory of one or more classes of resources (cpu, memory or disk).
 A resource provider can be a compute host, for example.</p>

-<p>Resource Classes specifies the type of resources (VCPU, MEMORY_MB and DISK_GB or CUSTOM_\*)</p>
+<p>Resource Classes specifies the type of resources (vCPU, MEMORY_MB and DISK_GB or CUSTOM_\*)</p>

 <p>Inventory: Each resource provider maintains the total and reserved quantity of one or more classes of resources.
-For example, RP_1 has available inventory of 16 VCPU, 16384 MEMORY_MB and 1024 DISK_GB.</p>
+For example, RP_1 has available inventory of 16 vCPU, 16384 MEMORY_MB and 1024 DISK_GB.</p>

 <p>Traits are qualitative characteristics of the resources from a resource provider.
 For example, the trait for RPA_1 “is_SSD” to indicate that the DISK_GB provided by RP_1 are solid state drives.</p>